Coefficient Determination for Non-Linear Schr\"odinger Equations on manifolds: Introduction and main results

-The proof of the above result relies on the use of boundary sources that give rise to geometric optics solutions of the linearised problem.
-The product of these solutions can be chosen to focus at a given point, and we can then exploit the non-linear interactions of the solutions to determine the coeffients at that point.\\
+The idea of proving our main results is to use boundary sources that create special solutions of the linearised problem.
+In the Euclidean context, we utilize geometric optic solutions, whereas in the geometric scenario, we use Gaussian beam constructions for the linearized problem.
+These solutions can be combined to focus on a given point.
+By taking advantage of how these solutions interact with each other, we can recover the coefficients at that point.
+Importantly, our method does not require assuming that the geodesic ray transform is invertible on $(M,g)$, unlike the know results for the linear Schr\"odinger equation.

 In fact, this method can be applied, with modifications, to a variety of non-linear Schr\"odinger equations.
-We consider, as an example, the Gross-Pitaevskii equation in the case where $M\subset\R^n$ is a convex and compact set with a smooth boundary:
+We consider, as an example, the Gross-Pitaevskii equation in the case where $M\subseteq\R^n$ is a convex Euclidean domain: